molehair/annoyer/devnote.md

   - term: set in stone
   - ex: Keep in mind that these blueprints are not set in stone—they're just to give you a feel for the design.
   - blankified: Keep in mind that these blueprints are not ___ ___ stone—they're just to give you a feel for the design.
-- make server persistent over restart?
-- check if counting map semaphore is used on adding single term
+- send only one test msg
 - key bindings for answer, mnemonic, 'correct', 'wrong' buttons in test
-- save practice status in DB so that it can continued after update
 - shuffling the cards on test
-- hide "add new term" after doing one on the test
-- remove scheduler on logout / deleting app
+- remove scheduler on deleting app
 - confirmation dialog if doPractice is set on signout
-- update stack when modify a term in the stack
-- ListSubheader in TermList, navigator bar like Kakaotalk
+- Term grouping in TermList like in Kakaotalk
 - display 'working...' when
   adding a term,
   viewing a term,